joakimk/toniq/README.md

 ### Notes

 I'm trying to follow the default elixir style when writing elixir.
 That means less space between things, like `["foo"]` instead of `[ "foo" ]` like I write most other code.
 Because of this, spacing may be a bit inconsistent.

+### Versioning

+This library uses [semver](http://semver.org/) for versioning.
+The API won't change in incompatible ways within the same major version, etc. The version is specified in [mix.exs](mix.exs).

 ## Credits